madelinecraft/Relationship-Between-Childhood-Trauma-and-Cortisol/README.md

 <img width="484" alt="Screen Shot 2022-04-16 at 1 59 14 PM" src="https://user-images.githubusercontent.com/39779853/163689663-db01809c-e5ce-4b56-b454-f89481932d81.png">

-These data are longitudinal and follow a nonlinear trajectoy.
+These data are longitudinal (collected from each individual across four consequtive days) and follow a nonlinear trajectoy.
 As such, statistical methods for nonlinear longitudinal data were applied.
-The results demonstrated that adverse childhood experiences predict dysregulation of daily cortisol rhythms.

-## Application of Results:

-Dysregulated daily corisol rhythms have been linked to a variety of poor health outcomes (e.g., inflammation, heart disease).
+Dysregulated daily cortisol rhythms deviate from the tyipcal daily cortisol rhythm (e.g., blunted/steep awakening response, slow deceleration throughout the day).
 See the figure below, which demonstrates daily cortisol rhythms for a sample of individuals across four consequtive days.
 As the figure demonstrates, some indivdiuals deviate significantly from a typical daily cortisol rhythm.

 <img width="474" alt="Screen Shot 2022-04-16 at 2 02 21 PM" src="https://user-images.githubusercontent.com/39779853/163689739-3405ce7e-4005-4cee-9a60-2beaea0dada2.png">

+## Application of Results:

+Our analyses showed that adverse childhood experiences predict dysregulation of daily cortisol rhythms.
+Dysregulated daily corisol rhythms have been linked to a variety of poor health outcomes (e.g., inflammation, heart disease).
 The implications of these findings is that adverse childhood experiences put individuals at greater risk of poor health outcome via chronic high exposure to the stress-related hormone cortisol.

 ## Details of the Analysis: